Mission & History

 - Introducing thousands of visitors to the local historic cemeteries through our cemetery tour program

-- Hosting four lectures per year and an annual Cemetery Seminar, focusing on topics such as cemetery history, funeral and burial customs, historical figures, architecture, and cemetery preservation
+- Hosting lectures throughout the year, focusing on topics such as cemetery history, funeral and burial customs, historical figures, architecture, and cemetery preservation

 - Assisting tomb owners with information on how to maintain and restore tombs using materials suitable for historic structures

-- Completion of repairs to the French Society tomb in St. Louis No. 1
+- Repairs to the French Society tomb in St. Louis No. 1

-- Completion of repairs to over 80 tombs in Lafayette No. 1, including the Jefferson Fire Company and Chalmette Fire Company society tomb, and the Taylor Family Tomb
+- Repairs to over 80 tombs in Lafayette No. 1, including the Jefferson Fire Company and Chalmette Fire Company society tombs.

 - Stabilization and repairs to the wall vaults surrounding St. Louis No. 2